MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 ### Federated user/application

-Follow the same procedure that is provided for [Federated login scenario](#federated-scenario).
+Follow the same procedure that is provided for [Federated sign-in scenario](#federated-scenario).

 Look for and record the *DeviceID, OS Level, CorrelationID, RequestID.*